a smoke and a pancake

 I'm thoroughly ambivalent about this.

 We live in a nanny state that does its best to tell us what's good for us and uses law in an attempt to enforce consequent ways of doing (and thinking).
 This is bad.
 Very bad.
 Government is bad.
-So no
+So no surprises there.

 But I must say that I am looking forward to going to pubs and being able to breathe, as well as not reek of filthy cigarette smoke, when I get home.
 That will be wonderful.